-A biopsy is a procedure that removes a sample of tissue or fluid from the body.
+A biopsy is a procedure that removes a sample of tissue or fluid.
 The sample is sent to a lab for testing.
 A pathologist will examine the biopsy for cancer and write a report called a pathology report.
 Ask questions about your biopsy results and what it means for your treatment.

-Once an abnormal area has been found, your team may need to check whether a cancer is in the abnormal area.
 There are different types of biopsies.
-Some biopsies are guided using imaging, such as mammmogram, ultrasound, or MRI.
+Some biopsies are guided using imaging, such as mammogram, ultrasound, or MRI.
 The primary or main tumor is biopsied first.
 Other tumors or tumors in different areas may also be biopsied.
 You may have tissue removed from the breast, lymph nodes, or both.